 However, through amazing new techniques in glass manufacture and design, many of the limitations that glass used to impose have been blown apart – and minimal glazing plays a big part in this.

 What exactly is minimal glazing?

-Until relatively recent developments in construction techniques, windows and other glazing solutions usually involved a bulky frame, which was often made from wood.
-In 1959, ‘float glass’ was developed, which essentially involved cooling molten glass by floating it on a slow-moving bath of liquid tin – a technique that’s still widely used today as the primary method of creating flat glass panels.
+Until relatively recent developments in construction techniques, windows and other glazing solutions usually involved a bulky frame.
+Often made from wood.
+In 1959, ‘float glass’ was developed, which essentially involved cooling molten glass by floating it on a slow-moving bath of liquid tin.
+A technique that’s still widely used today as the primary method of creating flat glass panels.
 Until this, the relatively unstable nature of glass production meant that the material wasn’t uniform, and had to be supported within a sturdy (and therefore often visually clunky) frame.

 Even with perfectly flat glass now an option, the arrival and subsequent rise in popularity of things like double glazing mean that frames had to accommodate a thick glazed panel.
 Even with updates to materials (including fibreglass and aluminium), frames remained thick.
 This wasn’t inherently a problem; but with the arrival of architectural glazing and toughened glass, things changed.

 As new methods were developed, such as heat-strengthening and laminating, it became possible to treat glass not purely as a tool with which to let in natural light, or provide a view, but as a construction material in and of itself.

 Frames no longer need to be bulky.
 In many cases, can be almost completely visually eliminated.
 This means that a glass installation no longer needs to act as a standalone feature, and can actually highlight or draw attention to other elements in a design or building.
 By using things like silicone bonding, which effectively eliminates the need for a solid frame between two glass panels.
 An almost completely uninterrupted effect can be achieved.